The Dictionary of American Names, page 232, states that a Whipple was originally "one who came from Whimple (white stream) in Devonshire [England]."

 According to The Concise Oxford Dictionary of English Place Names, Whimple is from the Welsh "gwyn" (white) and "pwll" or "poll" (pool, stream).
 Variant forms of the name include Winple, Wimpoll, and Wympol.

 The oldest record of the name is in the Domesday Book (A.D.
 1086), where it is spelled "Winple."

 The Whimple History Society (http://www.whimple.org, from Whimple, Old England) presents a compelling argument that the name Whipple means other than "white stream".
-Under archives-Placenames Background, it asserts that Whipple probably should have been interpreted as "fair" or "fine" stream.
+On its "About" page, that site asserts that Whipple probably should have been interpreted as "fair" or "fine" stream.
 [Submitted by Charles M. Whipple, Jr.]

 Although published books claim that Henry De V. Hipple was the first Whipple, none of them provide supporting documentation.
 Blaine Whipple has written a more complete answer.

 No. A notable example is the Whipples of Terrebonne Parish, Louisiana--descendants of George Whipple of Baden-Baden, on the western foothills of the Black Forest in the present-day German state of Baden-Württemberg.
 The 1900 census of Terrebonne Parish, Louisiana, shows George's son, Charles Frederick Whipple, as a head of household.
 Charles was born 20 Feb 1841 in Baden-Baden; he immigrated to the U.S. in 1844 (according to the same 1900 census).

 (Additional research is needed to determine which German surname became the anglicized Whipple surname.
 Might Charles Frederick have been named Karl Friedrich in Baden-Baden?
 Was his father named Georg--without the final "e"?
 If you have insight, please share it with us!)